 At The Arbor, we’re committed to providing programs and activities that help residents find purpose and joy.
 In our safe, supportive environment, individuals with memory loss can find a renewed sense of self with people they know and trust.

-Learn more about memory care at The Arbor in Bridgewater, NJ.
+Learn more about dementia care at The Arbor conveniently located in Bridgewater, NJ.
 Get in touch.

 Activities to engage mind, body and spirit.

 From walking group and balloon volleyball to flower arranging and nail time, there’s something for everyone.